pomerantsev/wordhub3-server/README.md

 [Wordhub](https://wordhub.io) is an application for storing and managing flashcards.

+This is the third major version of the app.
+The source code for the [first](https://github.com/pomerantsev/wordhub) and [second](https://github.com/pomerantsev/wordhub_on_rails) version can also be found on Github.

 The data server and the clients are fully separated.
 This is the repository for the server code.

+Architectural improvements since V2:
+* Server is now client-independent.
+Thus multiple clients (e.g. web, mobile) can be implemented separately.
+* It is now possible for the application to work offline (if the client is properly implemented).
+Client may request the full list of user’s flashcards and repetitions and create and maintain a local copy, synchronizing it with the server’s master copy when network is available.
+* The notion of days is crucial to the app, and the time when one day ends and another one starts affects user experience.
+V2’s architecture only allowed date switching to happen simultaneously for all users, regardless of their timezone.
+The new database has separate fields for server timestamps and user-defined dates, which means that clients can refer to the latter for calculating flashcard creation / repetition dates.

 Only one client is currently available: